Omo Charlie Champagne, Vol. 1: Composition

-On June 21, 2019, Simi released the music video for the Patoranking-assisted song "Jericho".
-The accompanying music video for "Jericho" was directed by Adasa Cookey and mirrors a 1990s party.
-On July 19, 2019, Simi released the music video for "By You".
-It was shot in Los Angeles and features footage from Simi and Adekunle Gold's adventure across the city.
-The bakery and landmark building Randy's Donuts is depicted in the video.
+Critical reception

-Critical receptionOmo Charlie Champagne, Vol. 1 received positive reviews from music critics.
-Pulse Nigeria's Motolani Alake awarded the album 9.1 stars out of 10, calling it "excellent" and saying songs such as "Jericho", "Immortal", "Move On" and "Hide and Seek" showcase Simi as an "evolving artist that understands the need to evolve without necessarily betraying her brand".
+Omo Charlie Champagne, Vol. 1 received positive reviews from music critics.
+Pulse Nigeria's Motolani Alake awarded the album a rating of 9.1 out of 10, calling it "excellent" and saying songs such as "Jericho", "Immortal", "Move On" and "Hide and Seek" showcase Simi as an "evolving artist that understands the need to evolve without necessarily betraying her brand".
 A writer for NotJustOk gave the album 4.5 stars out of 5, acknowledging Simi for "experimenting with different sounds without changing the core element of her unique style".

-Debola Abimbolu of Native magazine said Omo Charlie Champagne, Vol. 1 "listens even closer to the promised-land destination Simi has been inching toward since her music career kicked off with Ogaju in 2008.
-Her clever lines and captivating vocals have captured the zeitgeist".
-The Stars Davies Ndolo granted the record a 3/5 rating, acknowledging Simi's voice and saying she "manages to give her audience an experience" despite the album's air of familiarity.
+The Native's Debola Abimbolu said the album "listens even closer to the promised-land destination Simi has been inching toward since her music career kicked off with Ogaju in 2008" and that "her clever lines and captivating vocals have captured the zeitgeist".
+Reviewing for The Star newspaper, Davies Ndolo granted the record a 3/5 rating, acknowledging Simi's voice and saying she "manages to give her audience an experience" despite the album's air of familiarity.